-A few weeks ago, I killed my much-anticipated air plant, despite the girl at the fancy plant shop telling me they were “super easy and impossible to mess up.”
-We had a good, 5-month run until winter happened and I overwatered it and caused root rot.
-Go figure my happiest plant is one from Ikea from 8+ years ago that I basically ignore.
+Even if you think you have a black thumb, trust me when I tell you that yes, you can absolutely learn how to grow sprouts in a jar.
+Need proof?
+A few weeks ago, I killed an air plant, despite the woman at the plant shop telling me they were “super easy and impossible to mess up.”
+That air plant and I had a good, 5-month run until winter happened and I overwatered it and caused root rot.
+(Go figure my happiest plant is one from Ikea from 8+ years ago that I basically ignore.)
 After my air plant fail, I needed a win—one that I couldn’t overwater.
-That’s why I decided to get back into growing my own sprouts.
+That’s why I decided to get back into growing sprouts in a jar.

 The key to loving sprouts is experimenting to find which types you prefer, keeping in mind that they taste almost exactly like their adult vegetable counterpart (for example, radish sprouts taste like radishes).
 This makes total sense, and yet it blows my mind so much so that practically every time I eat sprouts I think, “magic!”. (they are pretty magical)

 That one jar with just 2 tablespoons of seeds takes about 5 days to grow and easily makes more sprouts than I would get if I bought 4 plastic containers of sprouts from the grocery store.
-This probably saves me about $12/week and definitely encourages me to eat more sprouts.
-It’s a great cycle and unlike what the girl at the plant shop told me about air plants, growing sprouts in a jar really is “super easy and impossible to mess up.”
+This probably saves me about $10/week and definitely encourages me to eat more sprouts.
+It’s a great cycle and unlike what the woman at the plant shop told me about air plants, learning how to grow sprouts in a jar really is “super easy and impossible to mess up.”
 Seriously, you’ve got this!

 - Place the seeds in the jar, cover the top with cheesecloth, and secure it with a rubber band.
 Fill the jar with enough cool water to cover the seeds, drain, and repeat a couple more times to thoroughly rinse the seeds.
 Refill the jar halfway with cool water, then let soak overnight (8 to 12 hours) at room temperature in a dark cabinet.